Bikes and Biking 2013

 October 11, 2013 – Jamis Town Bike Redux

 The Weather Service is predicting a wet weekend, so I plan to reconfigure my old Jamis town bike once again.
-If you’ve read my other bike pages you know that I converted this bike from a 27-speed monster into an internally-geared 8-speed and used it riding rail trails for two years before building the Surly last winter.
+I converted this bike from a 27-speed monster into an internally-geared 8-speed and used it riding rail trails for two years before building the Surly last winter.
 I then experimented with a 16-speed set-up using two chainwheels that proved highly successful but left the bar cluttered with cables and controls.

 I had planned to give this bike to my brother, but it turned out to be too tall for him, so I put it up on eBay for sale.
-After three tries, I had lowered the price to the point where I would be better off either breaking it down for parts or keeping it, so I decided to remove the extra chainwheel and derailleur, switch to a riser bar, and keep it for local sightseeing and errands.
+After three tries, I had lowered the price to the point where I would be better off either breaking it down for parts or keeping it, so I decided to remove the extra chainwheel and derailleur and keep it for local sightseeing and errands.
 I’ll also switch out the Kool-Stop brake pads to the Surly.

 October 31 – Unusual Trail Walkers